Imperial Triumphant: History

-Imperial Triumphant was formed in 2005 by Zachary Ilya Ezrin in New York City.
+Imperial Triumphant was formed in 2005 by Zachary Ezrin in New York City.
 Their first album, Abominamentvm, was released in 2012.
 Imperial Triumphant's second album, Abyssal Gods, was released in 2015.
 Described by No Clean Singing's Austin Weber, "Abyssal Gods, is overall a thoroughly vicious act of blasphemy packed with more memorable moments than many bands accumulate in a lifetime of albums".
 Commenting on the band's effort to date as a whole, Weber stated "Imperial Triumphant are not only one of the most important U.S. black metal acts currently active, truly carving their own stylistic path, but they are also important to the future of black metal."

 Following the second album, in March 2016, Imperial Triumphant released Inceste.
 A review in Decibel magazine commented that "Imperial Triumphant obviously have no use for the genre game...
 Inceste continues to warp expectations".

 Following the release of the studio album Vile Luxury, Imperial Triumphant embarked on their first European tour in April 2019, including a show at Roadburn Festival.
 This was followed by further European dates in November 2019, including headlining the 'Cult Never Dies Stage' at Damnation Festival in Leeds, UK.

 In October 2019, it was announced that Imperial Triumphant had signed to Century Media Records and plan to release new material in 2020.
 Subsequent Instagram posts from the band confirmed they had begun tracking at Colin Marston's Menegroth Studios in New York on December 10, 2019.

 Imperial Triumphant were one of the many bands whose touring plans were affected by the COVID-19 pandemic, postponing the 'Devastation on the Nation' tour until 2021.